Magnetically supramassive neutron stars: Maximum mass of magnetic stars

-The above procedure can be similarly carried out with the magnetic energy, $\Um = \tfrac{1}{6} B^2 R^3$, in place of the rotational energy.
-Note, however, that $B$ here is \emph{not} the surface field strength but rather a volume-averaged internal field strength, the magnitude of which may be dominated by the outer-core toroidal field or inner-core poloidal field.
-As such, even if a relatively conservative surface field is realised, $B_{\text{surf}} \lesssim 10^{16} \text{ G}$, the value of $B$ here could potentially approach the Virial limit, $B_{\rm max} \sim 10^{18} \lambda^{-1/2} (M/M_{\odot})(R/10 \text{km})^{-2}$ G, depending on the field topology.
+However, intense and largely unresolvable magnetic substructures are prevalent in many studies, and it is conceivable that greater amplifications could be attained if finer spatial grids, necessary to fully resolve the Kelvin-Helmholtz and/or magneto-rotational instabilities, are employed (see Ref. \cite{ciolfi20} for a thorough discussion).
+On the observational side, there is reasonable evidence that at least some of the X-ray afterglows seen to follow many SGRBs are powered by spindown energy injections from a newborn magnetar \citep{ravi14,lg16,suvk21}.
+In many cases, fittings within this paradigm favour polar fields $B_{p}$, again likely lower than the internal field strength, that are a few by $10^{16} \text{ G}$; in some rare instances though, most notably GRB 100625A, best-fit values of $B_{p} \gtrsim 10^{17}~\text{G}$ have been reported \citep{rowl13}.
+These estimates however assume perfectly efficient emissions, and therefore represent upper limits.}

 Either way, for the maximum magnetic mass we estimate \be \frac{M_{\rm mag}}{\Mtov} = \left ( 1 + \frac{5 \lambda}{18}\frac{ B^2 R^4}{G \Mtov^2} \right )^{1/2}. \ee This result is again in reasonable agreement with the numerical calculations.
-For instance, for a $n=1$ polytropic EOS, Ref. \cite{card01} found that the (baryonic) mass increases from $2.19 M_{\odot}$ to $2.28 M_{\odot}$ (i.e. a $4\%$ increase) for a GR stellar model with radius $R = 13.8$ km and magnetic dipole moment $\mu \approx B R^3 / (2 \sqrt{g_{rr}})= 2 \times 10^{35} \text{ G cm}^{3}$ (for Schwarzschild factor $g_{rr}$).
+For instance, for a $n=1$ polytropic EOS, Ref. \cite{card01} found that the (baryonic) mass increases from $2.19 M_{\odot}$ to $2.28 M_{\odot}$ (i.e., a $4\%$ increase) for a GR stellar model with radius $R = 13.8$ km and magnetic dipole moment $\mu \approx B R^3 / (2 \sqrt{g_{rr}})= 2 \times 10^{35} \text{ G cm}^{3}$ (for Schwarzschild factor $g_{rr}$).
 This result, and others for the same EOS, matches well with the simple formula \eqref{eq:magmass} for $\lambda \lesssim 3$.
 For the APR EOS \cite{apr98} (which passes constraints coming from GW170817 \cite{ligo18}), we find instead $\lambda \sim 1$, unless $B \gtrsim 10^{18}$ G in which case the aforementioned stiffening results in a better-fit value $\lambda \gtrsim 2$ \cite{card01}.
 Similar results are found using simulation data from other works for various EOS, such as Ref. \cite{dex17}.
 We therefore consider the range $0.2 \leq \lambda \leq 5$ for demonstration purposes; Figure \ref{fig:Mmag} illustrates the formula \eqref{eq:magmass} in this respect.